©

 Claymores and

 mortar rounds.
-While the ammunition was
+While

-being assembled I asked for helicopter support, from 68 Aviation Company, to lift the ammunition forward.
-The Q staff has
+Company, to lift the ammunition forward.
+The

-removed most of the packaging to reduce weight and bulk
+Q staff has removed most of the packaging to

-but there was still a considerable amount to move.
-When
+considerable amount to move.
+When the

-the helicopters arrived, I asked the pilot how much, by
+helicopters arrived, I asked the pilot how

-weight, could/would each aircraft carry.
-In typical US
+much, by weight, could/would each aircraft

-up' which we did.
+did.
 When we could put no more in he gave

-the thumbs up, lifted off about one metre, bounced the
+the thumbs up, lifted off about one metre,

-forward, bounced again and was airborne.
+metres then moved forward, bounced again and

 BACK